KelvinShadewing/KyrodianLegends/wiki/magic.md

 Since aura only activates when the body is in danger, certain forms of "damage" can circumvent it.
 For example, a surgeon with no intent to harm will be able to use a scalpel or needle to treat a patient, and someone smacking someone outside of a fight (usually in comedic scenes) will not be hindered at all, especially when such strikes are meant to convey a message that would otherwise not sink in, like smacking an insubordinate underling.

-Because souls in KL are capable of inhabiting any body with the capacity for sentience, even machines may potentially develop them, allowing them to have auras as well.
+Because souls in KL are capable of inhabiting any body with the capacity for sapience, even machines may potentially develop them, allowing them to have auras as well.

 ## Fortes